 Looking at the map it was just a few kilometres to Twelve Mile Delta.
 I mean, come this far should have a look...

 Twelve Mile Delta has a big DOC camp and pleasant beach but not as sheltered as Wilsons.
 Apparently, it was a location for Lord of the Rings' Ithilien Camp, but I haven't seen, not interested in, LOTR.

 Bob's Cove Track is a shared path, bike and walk, from Twelve Mile Delta to (surprise) Bob's Cove.
 It's a nice wide gravel trail with some hills, and magnificent views over Lake Whakatipu.

-I stopped at this unnamed, on maps at least, beach (below) just a few metres off the trail.
+I stopped at 'Rocky Beach' (by name and nature) which is just a few metres off the trail.
 It was about half-three when I arrived here, met another cyclist and fellow 'Reliver', Reve, who was taking in the views when I arrived.

 Stopped for a break, a couple of swims and mostly had the beach to myself.
 The water was, umm, 'bracing' but OK once in and so warm when out, a nice refresher.
 A family group came down to the speedboat on the right.
 They must have lived nearby as tried to go out without their dog; saying "He'll go home when we leave".
 The dog was having none of it, climbed aboard several times, and in the end went with them.

 Bit of a slump on the track, OK for me going this way but glad it was marked with cones.
 For people coming the other way it was quite a drop-off on an otherwise very tame trail.

 Historic Kilns and remnants of a limestone/brick industry now long gone now.

 The trail winds from the beach back through bush to the Queenstown-Glenorchy Road.